 Depression and Procrastination

-What might explain this relation?
+What might explain this relationship?

 Posted Jun 21, 2013

 If I were to name two common problems or experiences that many people share, they would be depression and procrastination.
 Not surprisingly, they’re related.
-Here’s some recent research and personal experiences that provide some insight into this relation.
+Here’s some recent research and personal experiences that provide some insight into this relationship.

 I’ve been depressed the past few months.
 You can measure the time since my last blog post.
 I haven’t felt like writing.
 I haven’t felt like doing much of anything.